lerekoqholosha/Publications/README.md

 # Publications
 Medium stories notebooks can be found here.

-please folow me on medium,like,comment and subscribe that encourages me to write more articles.
+please follow me on medium,like,comment and subscribe that encourages me to write more articles.

 I'm also going to write about deep learning and unsupervised soon stay in touch .